 When children are older, they can be asked to take a turn at leading the Family Devotions.
 They are to find a suitable passage from the Word and read it to the family and share why this passage is so special to them.
 Another idea, especially with older children, is to ask each one what they received from the Word of God in their Quiet Time at the beginning of the day.
 We should encourage our children to have a daily Quiet Time.
 We can then encourage them to share what God has spoken to them in their daily reading.
 The above ideas are just to get you started.
 I know you will think of loads more.

 The above article is a little excerpt from the manual, The Family Meal Table and Hospitality.
 This manual will give you a vision for your family meal table far beyond what you have ever had before.
 It has 35 chapters and over 200 pages of scriptural inspiration and creative ideas for your family mealtimes and hospitality.
 It also has questions at the end of each chapter for personal meditation or group discussion in a Bible Study group.
 This manual is a wonderful help for every family serious about studying the Word of God.

-Resources We Used When Ours Were Very Young
+Family Devotions We Used When Ours Were Very Young